 When the Outbreaker is fitted correctly, you will feel weight move from your shoulders to your hips.
 The hip belt will transfer 80% of your bag's weight to your hips.

 The Outbreaker’s hip belt has two side pockets for tickets, boarding passes, or your passport.
-They’re handy for anything that you need quick access to while traveling.
+They’re handy for anything that you need quick access to while traveling, rather than rummaging in your backpack.

 A good tip is to move everything from your pants pockets to the hip belt pockets when you go through airport security.
 These zippered pockets provide more security than the bowls that the TSA uses.